zimbad33/v4-api-docs/README.md

 Items
 =====

-Items which will appear in your rewards catalog are stored in item objects, and item objects are composed of item variant objects along with several sub-objects: Categories, Brands, Properties, Variant Properties, and Images.
+Items which will appear in your rewards catalog are stored in item objects, and item objects are composed of item variant objects along with several sub objects: Categories, Brands, Properties, Variant Properties, and Images.

 ## The item variant object